-Taking a cue from Pokémon Yellow, the Pokémon in your first party slot now follows you around outside of battle.
+Taking a cue from Pokémon Yellow, the Pokémon in the first party slot now follows the player around outside of battle.
 The Pokémon can be talked to in order to determine its condition, happiness, and even to take items it has found lying on the ground.
-This feature is also used by non-player characters seeking certain Pokémon, who will refuse to acknowledge that you have brought them the Pokémon of their desire until it is out of its Pokéball and trotting along behind you.
+This feature is also used by non-player characters seeking certain Pokémon, who will refuse to acknowledge that the player has brought them the Pokémon of their desire until it is out of its Pokéball and trotting along behind them.

 Johto's Pokémon contests are a major departure from the dog show-style contests in Hoenn and Sinnoh.
 In the Pokéathlon, each trainer brings a team of three Pokémon to compete in a competitions of physical prowess.
 There are five sets of Pokéathlon competitions, each with a set of three minigames that emphasize a particular stat: the strength Pokéathlon, for instance, involves plenty of brick-smashing and sumo-style throwdowns, while the speed Pokéathlon involves Pokémon leaping hurdles and competing to see which team can complete the most laps around a track within a time limit.
 Trainers receive points for their team's performance in each game, and the trainer with the highest total at the end (including any Mario Party-style bonus points) is the winner.

 Each Pokémon is rated for the five Pokéathlon stats, with modifications made for the Pokémon's personality and any Aprijuice it has consumed to (legally) increase its performance.
 The player controls his or her three-Pokémon team through the use of the touch screen, directing their movements and actions through tapping, flicks, and drawing motions of the stylus.
 In contrast to Beauty Contests (which offered mostly superficial rewards), points earned in the Pokéathlon can be put towards items such as evolutionary stones, Rare Candies, and apricorns.

 Improved Touchscreen Interface